 Building a Frame for your Wood Slat Wall

 There are a few ways you can build a wood slat wall in your home.
 One way includes using Liquid Nails in addition to nails in your drywall.
-Liquid Nails is an awesome project if you plan on leaving your slats up forever.
+Liquid Nails is an awesome product if you plan on leaving your slats up forever.
 However, almost nothing in my home is forever… so I was hesitant to do something so permanent.

 The other way to add slats to your home and the way I opted for, is to create a simple frame that is securely attached to the wall.
 And then the slats get attached to the frame.
 This also will remove the need for me to use liquid nails because my frame will be attached along all the studs, making it a very strong structure.